Okipa/laravel-form-components/README.md

 You can control this behaviour at different levels:
 * Define the global default behaviour with `config('form-components.display_validation_success')` and `config('form-components.display_validation_failure')`
-* Customize the behaviour on a form and override for all the contained components
+* Customize this behaviour on a form and apply it locally for all its contained components
 * Set a specific behaviour directly on a component

 ```blade